cyberconnecthq/cyber-docs/docs/pages/cyber-token/governance.md

 # Governance

-It is intended that CYBER holders, stakers and delegates will have authority over Cyber L2 and CyberConnect Social Graph, along with their underlying protocols.
+It is intended that CYBER stakers will have authority over Cyber, the L2 for social, and CyberConnect Social Graph, along with their underlying protocols.

-CYBER stakers and CYBER holders are responsible for submitting, deliberating, and voting on governance proposals.
-CYBER holders can either vote directly or delegate their voting power to an eligible third party.
-CYBER stakers can vote directly using CYBER staked.
-However, this should not be the case indefinitely.
-When decentralized node operators (previously mentioned AVS operators) go online, they should vote using all the CYBER staked to them respectively.
+CYBER stakers are responsible for submitting, deliberating, and voting on governance proposals.
+Staked CYBER, via derivative tokens cCYBER and stCYBER, grants holders the ability to submit and vote on governance proposals, directly influencing the ecosystem's future.
+To participate in governance, CYBER holders must stake their CYBER and hold cCYBER or stCYBER.

 Specialized councils are formed with high-context delegates to streamline processes and make high-context judgments.
 The first council created is the [Grants Council](https://app.charmverse.io/cyber-ecosystem-grants/).
 A well-constructed grants program is a great way to accelerate the ecosystem's growth and attract high-quality builders.
 The [Cyber Ecosystem Grants](https://app.charmverse.io/cyber-ecosystem-grants/) program has been set up, with a dedicate $2M worth of CYBER tokens, to support builders in growing a thriving social L2 ecosystem and accelerate the overall adoption of onchain social and web3.
 This program will establish a Grants Council of 4 members with a [CharmVerse](https://charmverse.io/) program manager.
 All grant proposals will follow a separate process different than described below.